kofreesia/re-organize_takeout_photos/README.md

 3. Rename files by adding photo-taken-year in front of each photo file.

-4. Move the ".mp4" files into the "videos" folder and the ".jpg" files into the "photo" file.
+4. Move the ".mp4" files into the "videos" folder and the ".jpg" files into the "photo" folder.